AlfredBr/simple-azure-service-bus-example/README.md

 # simple-azure-service-bus-example
-This is the simplest Azure Service Bus example I could dream up.  _(All code is in C#.
-The Azure config script is in PowerShell.)_
+This is the simplest Azure Service Bus example I could dream up.

+_(All code is written in C#.
+The Azure config script is written in PowerShell.)_

 *simple-queue* is just two console apps and a small class library.